dljimenez2324/Business-Redevelopment/README.md

 <b>Reviewer:</b> <br>
 <b>Name:</b> Alicia Bryant <br>

 I love the way the website turned out.
-From the color palletes chosen to the way everything was organized.
+From the color palettes chosen to the way everything was organized.
 The website is much more digestible and everything is responsive.
 Great job you guys!!